Working for someone who is a micromanager is hard work. There is no denying it, and it is especially true for Assistants.

 We are there to save our Executive’s time and the organisation money.

-It is hard to do that part of our job if our Executive is involved in everything that we do.
-Micromanagers are usually well-meaning, but they want to be in control of everything and ultimately think they can do everything better than everyone else.
+It is hard to do that part of our job if our Executive is involved in everything we do.
+Micromanagers are usually well-meaning, but they want to control everything and ultimately think they can do everything better than everyone else.

 It is exhausting for them, and it is demoralising for everyone else!
 How do you work with a micromanager without going crazy or quitting?

 When working with a micromanager, you need to realise two things.
-Firstly, your manager is going to have a high level of anxiety, and you will need to manage this.
+Firstly, your manager will have a high level of anxiety, and you will need to manage this.

 Secondly, you need to build a lot of trust between the two of you.
 They need to trust you explicitly, and you have to work very hard never to let them down.